metabolomicsworkbench/MetENP/README.md

  BiocManager::install("KEGG.db")<br/>

  #### Now proceed with installation
+1) <strong>Through devtools </strong>
  devtools::install("MetENP")

  If above steps gives error:
 Install other dependencies and then try installing again: plyr,dplyr,tidyr,purrr,tidygraph,reshape2,ggplot2,ggrepel,
     igraph,ggraph,httr,stringr,jsonlite,rjson,tidyverse,magrittr

+2) Through Anaconda

+   environment.yml file is present in the repository.
+   This file can be used be with Anaconda to install all of the R requirements.

+   Pre-requisite is Anaconda, run: conda env create -n metenp -f environment.yml to create the conda environment then activate the environment by running: conda activate metenp

 #### If you do not wish to install, alternatively, download from github(https://github.com/metabolomicsworkbench/MetENP) and load libraries and functions

 suppressMessages(library(plyr))<br/>